LRZ-BADW/AITS-containers/README.md

 # Hands-on 4: Enable biomedical reproducible workflow with contain- ers and Nextflow

-**Intent**: Abstract containers and use nextflow for RNAseq analysis with Salomon and multiQC.
+**Aim**: Abstract containers and use nextflow for RNAseq analysis with Salmon and multiQC.

 **Task**: